dtecta/motion-toolkit/README.txt

 ...
 c = a * b; // performs a component-wise multiply c = mul(a, b); // performs a matrix product

+Component-wise multiplies of matrix types (operator*) are disabled by default in order to avoid confusion with other matrix libraries where operator* is used as algabraic product.
+You can enable component-wise products by setting

+#define USE_MATRIX_COMP_MULT 1

+before including the MoTo header.

 There is no dedicated quaternion class.
 In order to represent a quaternion, simply use mt::Vector4.
 Again beware